Large Language Model Empowered Next-Generation MIMO Networks: Fundamentals, Challenges, and Visions: Overview of Next-Generation MIMO

 \subsubsection{Fundamentals}

 With the further increase of the number of antennas, XL-MIMO systems must consider near-field spherical wave characteristics \cite{ZheSurvey,2024arXiv240105900L}, diverging from the far-field planar wave characteristic in conventional mMIMO.
 This shift implies that performance analysis frameworks developed for far-field mMIMO are inadequate for near-field XL-MIMO systems \cite{ZheSurvey}.
-A notable metric, the effective Degrees of Freedom (EDoF), has attracted significant attention for its potential to approximate the number of dominant sub-channels, thereby offering a direct link to system capacity and intuitively demonstrating performance limits \cite{ZheSurvey}.
+A notable metric, the Effective Degrees of Freedom (EDoF), has attracted significant attention for its potential to approximate the number of dominant sub-channels, thereby offering a direct link to system capacity and intuitively demonstrating performance limits \cite{ZheSurvey}.

-In XL-MIMO systems, typical metrics including bit error rate (BER) and symbol error rate (SER) are essential for evaluating data transmission quality, directly impacting the reliability and efficiency of communication.
+In XL-MIMO systems, proper evaluation metrics, such as the Bit Error Rate (BER) and Symbol Error Rate (SER), are vital to evaluate data transmission quality, directly impacting the reliability and efficiency of communication.
 The deployment of a vast antenna array can significantly improve signal quality, thereby reducing both BER and SER.
-Additionally, other key metrics include the signal-to-interference-plus-noise ratio (SINR), which assesses wireless communication link quality, and the Cram\'{e}r-Rao Bound (CRB), a lower bound on the variance of any unbiased estimate of a particular parameter.
+Additionally, other key metrics include the Signal-to-Interference-plus-Noise Ratio (SINR), which assesses wireless communication link quality, and the Cram\'{e}r-Rao Bound (CRB), a lower bound on the variance of any unbiased estimate of a particular parameter.
 Indeed, it is vital to consider the proper performance metric and employ the corresponding analysis framework to characterize the system.